fahimtq1/vprofile-cloud-project/README.md

 This application was inspired by devopshydclub repository found [here](https://github.com/devopshydclub/vprofile-project)

-You can see the most used languages, in this project, below:
+You can see the most used languages in this project below:

 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api/top-langs/?username=fahimtq1&theme=blue-green)